Yusuf-Olonade/DataAnalytics_Projects/README.md

 sell strategy.
 I found that there is an opportunity to reduce shipping cost by **30.69%** by fully leveraging the upsell and cross sell strategies recommended.

-Read full article here.
-Explore the **interactive** report in Power BI using the link in the Executive summary page below.
+Follow the link in the Executive Summary page below to explore the **interactive** report in Power BI.

 [![](Retail_Ecommerce_Analytics_PowerBI/executive_summary.PNG)](https://app.powerbi.com/view?r=eyJrIjoiZmE1ODI4MmItNGQ0NC00MzIyLThiYjEtZWE2YmE0Y2ZhYTgzIiwidCI6ImViNmY1ODUzLTZhODUtNDRjZC1hNGJiLTM3YzhiYjEzOWJjYyJ9)